 - Automated trading.
-This is a form of trading done through computer-generated algorithms, rather than with your own hands.
+This is a way to trade cryptocurrency through computer-generated algorithms, rather than with your own hands.
 Technical indicators and statistical arbitrage drive automated crypto trading.
 This is also known as robot trading, and it is worth noting that it’s good to be careful of these platforms, as not all are legitimate.

 4. Place your first trade

-You’ve done your research, picked a trading platform, deposited money into your account, and selected your preferred method for trading.
+You’ve done your research, picked a trading platform, deposited money into your account, and selected your preferred method for trading cryptocurrencies.
 You’re now ready to make your first trade.

 That was easy, what should I do next?